What Ueki Shikaichi, who went overseas at the age of 25 to become a professional skier, wants to say now

 Ueki said

-When the event first began, there was some uncertainty about the direction of JFO.
-Should it be a competition that would connect athletes to the world, or should it place emphasis on development, or should it be a style that showcases the riding of top riders?
-While there was no correct answer, one turning point was the FWT, which was held at the same time.
+Initially, there was uncertainty about the direction of JFO.
+Should it be a competition that connects athletes to the world, or should the focus be on development, or should it be a style that showcases the riding of top athletes?
+With no right answer in sight, one turning point came when the FWT was held at the same time.

-The FWT is based on a globally standardized format, and by accumulating points at each tournament, participants can gradually participate in higher-level competitions.
+The FWT is based on a globally standardized format, and by accumulating points at each competition, it is possible to participate in higher-level competitions step by step.

-With the FWT, which has already accumulated know-how for over 20 years, being held in Japan, JFO has become a place where top athletes can shine, but also a place where people with an interest in freeriding can take their first steps, and where regular riders can feel free to show off their skills.
+With the FWT, which has accumulated know-how for more than 20 years, now being held in Japan, JFO has become a place where top athletes can shine, but also a place where people who are interested in freeriding can take their first step, and a place where people who enjoy it on a regular basis can freely express themselves.

 "I would be happy if the junior generation continues to challenge themselves in competitions.
 I think it would be great if this would deepen the rider pool and make the scene more interesting.
 It's always young skiers who show us cool, new, genuinely having fun, and new freeride styles